Calmodulin-regulated spectrin-associated protein 3

 Calmodulin-regulated spectrin-associated protein family member 3 (CAMSAP3) is a human protein encoded by the gene CAMSAP3.
 The protein is commonly referred to as Nezha.

 Function

 CAMSAP3 acts as a minus-end anchor of microtubules, and binds to them through its CKK domain.

 In epithelial cells, it anchors microtubules to the apical cortex, causing them to grow in an apical-to-basal direction.
 This gives the epithelial cells their rectangular shape.

+In other species

 In early mouse embryogenesis, the interphase bridge linking sister cells is enriched with CAMSAP3.